Documentation

 To check which web server is in use, from an administrative PowerShell prompt:

-seq config show -k api.webServer
+seq config get -k api.webServer

 If the command prints Kestrel your Seq instance is using the Kestrel web server; otherwise, it's running HTTP.sys.